We're here to help.

 Once all your cables are in place, begin tensioning each run from the innermost cable outwards.

-Take care not to over-tighten the cables.
-A properly tensioned cable will deflect approximately 1/4” per foot under a 50# load.
+Avoid overtightening.
+A properly tensioned cable will deflect approximately 1/4” per foot under a 50lb load.
+This will feel more like a bass guitar string, less like piano wire.

 10 | Set Spacer Bars

-Position and lock your floating cable spacer bars in place by advancing the set screw top and bottom.
+Position and lock any Floating Cable Spacer Bars in place by advancing the set screw top and bottom.